 4. Liberty University Online

-Liberty Baptist Theological Seminary offers a Master of Arts in Theological Studies.
+Liberty School of Theology offers a Master of Arts in Theological Studies.
 The program is geared towards individuals seeking an introductory graduate degree in religion to then use in a supportive role in their local church.
 According to Liberty’s website, such individuals could be pastors, Christian educators, informed lay leaders, and pastors’ wives.

 The program builds off of a core curriculum that includes surveys in the Old and New Testaments, systemic theology, and the Christian Church, among others.
 Each student also chooses a cognate from either Biblical Studies, Church History, or Theology.
 Upon completion of the cognate and core curriculum, students will have a solid foundation from which to understand the Bible and Christianity.

 Liberty’s M.A. in Theological Studies can be completed 100% online, or through a hybrid format.
 Each eight-week long course effectively allows students the flexibility to complete assignments any time during the week, day or night, with no required log-in times.